 For instance, if you’re sequencing a practice toward finding the challenging arm balance Astavakrasana (Eight-Angle Pose), your students will need to strongly activate their adductor muscles.
 This group of muscles running along the inner thigh allows for the action of squeezing the legs in toward each other (a super important action of Astavakrasana).

 Incorporating the activation of this muscle group into more familiar postures (such as lizard pose or low lunges) will help your students to better understand its functioning, and how to turn this group of muscles on and off.
 This way, once they reach the final peak posture, they can easily access these necessary muscles that they otherwise wouldn’t know how to use.

 By sequencing a whole practice toward a specific pose, you better prepare your students so they understand the finer tunings of the body in more complex postures.
 This understanding of the smaller pieces helps to add up to the whole, so that your students can surprise themselves (and appreciate your teachings) by achieving postures that they previously found impossible, only because they did not have the proper foundational skills required.

-Your sequencing can be themed around just about anything.
+Your yoga flow sequence can be themed around just about anything.
 The practice can be themed around such topics as opening the hips, facing your fears, activating the manipura (solar plexus) chakra, relaxing and restoring, preparing for sleep, arm balancing, restoring the natural curvature of the spine, awakening your inner goddess energy… and the list goes on!